 The wharves at San Diego cruise ship terminal are numbered as follows.
 Quays on the north of B Street pier are one and two, on the west side three, and on the south four and five.
 The berths on the Broadway pier are numbered in an identical way.

 On each of piers, berths 1 and 2 are combined to handle a big cruise ship, as are 4 and 5.
 Quay three is reserved for smaller vessels.
 Adding the capacity of the piers, the port is able to handle four cruise ships at once.

 Cruises From San Diego

 Choose from a super number of cruises from San Diego.
-Possibilities include the Mexican Riviera, the islands of Hawaii, and navigation of the Panama canal through to Florida.
-For the jaded longer itineraries to the South Pacific or South America are available.
-A typical Mexican Riviera itinerary would be San Diego, Mazatlan, Puerto Vallarta, Cabo San Lucas (7 Night Mexican Riviera from RCCL).
+Possibilities include the Mexican Riviera, the Islands of Hawaii, and the navigation of the Panama Canal continuing on to Florida.
+For the cruiser seeking something new longer itineraries to the South Pacific or South America are often available.

 USS Midway Museum

 It's a 5 minute walk south on North Harbor Drive from the cruise terminal towards the awe inspiring carrier ship, called the USS Midway, berthed at the Navy pier.
 Tour around the USS Midway Museum to learn about San Diego's distinctive naval tradition.

 Maritime Museum of San Diego

 Just north of the cruise terminals sits the Maritime Museum.
 Take a tour to see an excellent collection of historic ships, like the Star of India, Californian and Berkeley.